keithrbennett/keithrbennett.github.io/blog/_posts/2019-11-13-enumerables-short-and-sweet.md

 end
 ```

 Although as software developers our mission is to deliver functionality, the other side of that coin is to do so as simply as possible.
-Put otherwise, we need to remove _accidental complexity_ (aka _incidental complexity_) so that only the _essential complexity_ remains.
+Put otherwise, we need to remove _accidental complexity_ (a.k.a. _incidental complexity_) so that only the _essential complexity_ remains.
 The functional approaches described here are extremely effective at doing this.
 We've ended up with a simple one-liner.

 * * * *